Jean-Luc Picard: Television series

-Jean-Luc Picard was born to Maurice and Yvette Picard in La Barre, France, on 13 July 2305.
+Jean-Luc Picard was born to Maurice and Yvette Picard in La Barre, France, on July 13, 2305.
 As a child, he dreamed of joining Starfleet.
 He and the rest of his family speak English, with UK English dialects—the French language having become obscure by the 24th century, as mentioned in the Next Generation episode "Code of Honor".
 In the first season of The Next Generation, Picard was depicted as having a special pride in being French, though this was dropped by the second season.
 Picard also has a number of British habits, including the regular consumption of Earl Grey tea, a fondness for Shakespeare (which he performs in holodeck simulations), riding horses with English tack and a knowledge of such British songs with Royal Navy associations as "A British Tar" (Gilbert and Sullivan) and "Heart of Oak".
 The young Picard failed his first Starfleet Academy entrance exam and, upon admission, met with numerous ethical and scholastic difficulties during his cadet career, but went on to flourish, developing a lifelong passion for archaeology, and he became the first freshman to win the Academy marathon.
 Shortly after graduation, Picard was stabbed in the heart by a Nausicaan, leaving the organ irreparable and requiring replacement with a parthenogenetic implant; this proved near-fatal later.
 Ensign Picard's first posting was on the USS Reliant, later serving as first officer aboard the USS Stargazer, which he later commanded.
 During that time, he performed a warp-speed battle tactic that would become known as the Picard Maneuver.

 Depicted as deeply moral, highly logical, and intelligent, Picard is a master of diplomacy and debate who resolves seemingly intractable issues between multiple, sometimes implacable parties with a Solomon-like wisdom.
 Though such resolutions are usually peaceful, Picard is also shown using his remarkable tactical cunning in situations when it is required.
-Picard has a fondness for detective stories, Shakespearean drama, and archeology.
+Picard has a fondness for detective stories, Shakespearean drama, and archaeology.
 His catchphrases are "Make it so" and "Engage", but also "Tea, Earl grey, hot" when ordering from the computer's replicator.